 4. Collaboratively establish classroom rules, norms and routines.

 With student input, develop a list of guidelines for behavior during in-class group work and independent tasks, as well as for online interactions (both at home and in school).
+Here's one teacher's approach.
 Post these in a prominent place and periodically prompt students to revisit them to see how they are “holding up.”
 If possible, engage students in a group task before asking them to develop the guidelines.
 This way, they use their own experience to craft parameters that build on what went well and anticipate or alleviate what went wrong.

 Each of these approaches take time—time, a teacher might argue, that could be used for teaching “real” content.
 But consider this: An up-front investment in a solid start to the year can actually buy back time back later in the year.
 If students begin the year knowing how to work in groups, expecting to interact with all of their classmates, and being familiar with complex but worthy strategies, they’ll get down to the business of learning more quickly and efficiently than they would if these tasks were dropped on them “cold.”
 The first weeks of school are the perfect time to set the tone for ongoing, collaborative and worthwhile learning.